MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 - How many instances need to run to support your uptime and throughput requirements?
 Consider operations costs in this calculation.
 - Can you partition your data to store it more cost effectively?
 For example, can you move large objects out of an expensive relational database into an object store?

 There are other requirements that might not have as great of an effect on your cost.
-For example, the US East region is only slightly lower than Canada Central.
+For example, the US East region is only slightly lower in cost than Canada Central.
 See [Criteria for choosing a data store](/azure/architecture/guide/technology-choices/data-store-considerations) for other business requirements.

 Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to determine different cost scenarios.